AbubakirovRA/graduation_project/README.md

-# graduation_project
+# My graduation_project
-thesis on the course GB developer
+This is a thesis on the GeekBrains "Developer" course.